Just a quick note to clear up some misinformation out there

 Our Deuce trowels are classified as tools of "base metal," (i.e. not "precious metal") specifically a spade or shovel, HTS 8201.10.00.00, regular duty is free.

-We import some Deuces from South Korea, made by our good friends DAC, the tent pole company.
+We make many of our Deuces in the US (at margins that are barely viable as a business) and we also import Deuces from South Korea, made by our good friends DAC, the tent pole company.

 General Note 33 is a US-Korea free trade agreement, so one would hope that Deuce duty would be extra free?